-Alternative A would impact approximately 9,299 LF of streams that include approximately 847 LF of an intermittent stream, Hobson Lateral (AOW14), and 14 other ephemeral ditches that would be impacted.
+Alternative A would impact approximately 9,346 LF of streams, of which 8,499 LF would be considered ditched.
+Approximately 847 LF of an intermittent stream, Hobson Lateral (AOW14), and six OWs would be impacted.
 Hobson Lateral has been redirected from its natural course, channelized, and does not have a riparian zone.
 The proposed crossing would be almost perpendicular to the stream's orientation, which would minimize impacts to the water course.
-Alternative A would also impact an estimated 8,453 LF of ephemeral man-made ditches associated with road crossings and field divisions.
+Alternative A would also impact several man-made ditches as noted above that are associated with road crossings and field divisions.
 Direct and indirect impacts include those identified in Alternative 2.